Rogue River-Siskiyou National Forest

 Medford, OR 97504

-Monday August 20, 2018 - The 20,275-acre Natchez Fire was started by lightning on July 15, 2018.
-The fire is located just south of the Oregon/California border between Happy Camp, CA and Cave Junction, OR.
-The 697 personnel assigned to the incident are working to implement suppression actions that will most effectively and safely limit fire growth.
+The Natchez Fire was started by lightning on July 15, 2018.
+The fire is located just south of the Oregon/California border, between Happy Camp, Ca. and Cave Junction, Or.

 |Current as of|